-Before you and your team even start getting to work on your next project, a useful tip would be to set out a few ground rules…
+Before you and your team even start getting to work on your next campaign, a useful tip would be to set out a few ground rules…

 - Choose a team leader.
 Every team needs a leader with experience who is able to make the tough calls where the rest of the team are divided.
 This will make the decision making process faster and conflicts within the team will be avoided.

 - Outline your objectives.
 You need to know what you’re aiming for!
-Work with your team members to outline the main objectives of the project or task.
+Work with your team members to outline the main objectives of the project.
 For your email campaign this would be your CTA (call-to-action.)

 - Allocate roles.
 After you’ve got your leader, the rest of the team will also need roles.
 Each team member needs to know exactly what is expected of them in order to avoid any conflict or confusion later on.

 - Agree on a deadline.
-Most of us will have multiple projects on the go at any given time; deadlines help us prioritise and make sure that projects won’t be forgotten or neglected over time.
+Busy marketing departments will have multiple campaigns on the go at any given time; deadlines help us prioritise and make sure that projects won’t be forgotten or neglected over time.

 Step Two: During the project

-Stick to these basic guidelines during the project and your workflow should become easier and more productive.
+Stick to these basic guidelines during the campaign and your workflow should become easier and more productive.

 - Only communicate via one platform.
-You should all agree on one platform where you can communicate with each other about the project.
+You should all agree on one platform where you can communicate with each other about the email campaign.
 This minimises confusion and keeps all team members in the loop.

 - Communicate.
 Encourage team members to be open and provide clear and constructive feedback.
 Your team needs to feel confident enough to express their ideas in order to prevent Groupthink.